popdotco/winston/README.md

 # About

-Winston is a AB/split/multivariate testing library utilizing Redis and a basic machine learning algorithm for automatically displaying the most successful test variations.
-Winston also has the ability to employ confidence interval checks on your test variation performance to ensure that randomization of variations continues to occur until Winston is confident that a test variation is indeed statistically performing better than the others.
+Winston is a AB/split testing library which utilizes Redis and basic machine learning.
+At it's core, Winston is a configurable roll-your-own A/B testing tool.
+Winston comes with several flavors of AB testing out of the box based on configuration options:

+### About Machine Learning ###
+You can optionally tell Winston whether you'd like to enable machine learning algorithm or not.
+If it's enabled, Winston will first check if a test is reliably a favorite via confidence intervals.
+If a test has no clear favorite, Winston falls back to picking a random test variation a certain percentage of the time *(defaults to 10%)* and picks the current top performing variant the other percentage of the time *(90%)*.
+If no test variations have any data collected, Winston will always pick at random.
+The goal of Winston is to take the guess work out of displaying a top performing test variation.
+It's a set and forget operation.

 ## Usage

+Below is an example of using Winston.
+It has three core parts:

+1. *Configuration:* You need to setup your Winston configuration file settings to your liking and create tests and variations.
+2. *Client Side Code:* You need to add code to your client facing frontend website to display variations and track performance.
+3. *Server Side Code:* You need to create a new server side file (a controller route and action if you use MVC) which you grant Winston access to POST data to.
+There are two specific API endpoints you'll need for Winston which ultimately call the following:
+   1. $winston->recordEvent($_POST);
+   2. $winston->recordPageview($_POST);

 #### Configuration

-Winston requires a bulky configuration array of settings, tests, and test variations.
+Winston requires a fairly bulky configuration array of settings, tests, and test variations.
 For a full picture of what a configuration array looks like, check out the basic example config file:

 https://github.com/popdotco/winston/blob/master/examples/config.php

 #### Client Side Code